ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 While Ubuntu works on a wide range of devices, it's best to use a device listed on the [Ubuntu certified hardware](https://ubuntu.com/certified?q=&category=Laptop&category=Desktop&limit=20) page.
 These devices have been tested and confirmed to work well with Ubuntu.

+If you can't see your device there, you can always just {ref}`try-ubuntu-desktop` and check if everything works as expected.

 (installation-back-up-your-data)=
 ## Back up your data